Digital television: Protection parameters

-Digital television signals must not interfere with each other, and they must also coexist with analog television until it is phased out.
+Digital television signals should not interfere with each other and many times coexist with analog television until it is phased out.
 The following table gives allowable signal-to-noise and signal-to-interference ratios for various interference scenarios.
-This table is a crucial regulatory tool for controlling the placement and power levels of stations.
-Digital TV is more tolerant of interference than analog TV, and this is the reason a smaller range of channels can carry an all-digital set of television stations.
+This table is a crucial regulatory tool for controlling the placement and power levels of digital television stations.
+Digital TV is more tolerant of interference than analog TV.